 It didn’t hurt much at all.
 I guess everyone is different.

-But what was amazing was I felt INSTANT relief in my head.
+What was amazing was I felt INSTANT relief in my head.
 I intentionally got pierced with a migraine to really test this out.

 The aura had already lifted and I did take 800 mg of Ibuprofen about an hour prior (during the aura)–which I would NOT suggest before a piercing due to possible issues with bleeding.

-But I wasn’t sure if I was going to actually get there and didn’t want to leave the migraine totally untreated because that renders me useless for days.
+I wasn’t sure if I was going to actually get there and didn’t want to leave the migraine totally untreated because that renders me useless for days.

 But I still had plenty of discomfort to feel a difference.